Fishing industry in South Korea: Overfishing

 Overfishing is an issue prevalent among the three major seas surrounding South Korea.
 One of many international offenders of illegal fishing are Chinese commercial vessels who breach exclusive economic zones.
 Despite a 5-year deal in 2001 regarding a temporary agreement between South Korea and China, the problem of illegal fishing is still present.
 The encroachment on South Korea waters by Chinese boats have caused major backlash, resulting in 4628 vessels being seized since the 2001 agreement.
 This was mainly due to China’s domestic waters not meeting the demands for seafood consumption.
-This caused over fishing issues in their waters and compelled commercial vessels to enter into other zones.
+This caused overfishing issues in their waters and compelled commercial vessels to enter into other zones.

 In particular, Beijing and Seoul's agreement to be more proactive in managing this problem was ineffective concerning the level of enforcement and how it was done.
 Rising tensions were evident in December 2010, where two Chinese fishermen died after a South Korean Coast Guard vessel collided with their boat.

 In addition, South Korea's integrity in solving such illegal fishing disputes was further questioned in 2012 when a 44 year-old Chinese fishermen died after being hit by a rubber bullet that was fired by a South Korean Coast Guard.

 Illegal fishing in African nation's territorial waters have been committed by South Korean owned vessels.
 Deep sea fishing vessels owned by the Seoul headquartered Sajo Oyang Corporation have documented incidents of labour abuse and breach of local New Zealand environmental regulations.